Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 1. If you’re using anime models (eg. `anything-v3.0`), go to `Settings` -> `Stable Diffusion`, set **`Clip Skip`** to **`2`**.
 2. In positive prompt, start with `best quality, masterpiece,` for the best results.
 3. Download and install this embedding, [EasyNegative.safetensors](https://huggingface.co/datasets/gsdf/EasyNegative/tree/main)
-4. Add it to the **negative** prompt. *(You can experiment the results with and without this)*
+4. Add it along with `(bad quality, worst quality:1.2)` to the **negative** prompt.
-5. Optionally, you can then save the default prompts from step 2 and step 4 by clicking the save icon under **Generate** and give it a name.
+5. Optionally, you can then save the default prompts from step 2 ~ 4 by clicking the save icon under **Generate** and give it a name.
 In the future, every time you launch Stable Diffusion, you just need to load the Style.

 ## Brackets